Russell J. Waters: Early life and education

 He was admitted to the bar in 1868 and practiced in Chicago until 1886.

 Career

 He moved to California and settled in Redlands in 1886, serving as city attorney of Redlands in 1888.
 He moved to Los Angeles in 1894.
 He served as president of the Pasadena Consolidated Gas Co., treasurer of the Los Angeles Chamber of Commerce, and vice president of the Citizens' Bank, and was connected with many public institutions.

+Congress

 Waters was elected as a Republican to the Fifty-sixth Congress (March 4, 1899 – March 3, 1901).

 He was not a candidate for renomination in 1900.

-Later career and death
+Later career

 He resumed banking as president of the Citizens' National Bank, Los Angeles.

 He served as president of the California Cattle Co., San Jacinto, California, from 1903 to 1911.

 He served as president of the San Jacinto Water Co. in 1910 and 1911.

+Death and burial

 He died in Los Angeles, California, September 25, 1911, and was interred in Hollywood Cemetery.